wolfjn1/nerdy-tutor-dashboard/CHAT_CONTEXT.md

 - Admin can manage all bonuses efficiently
 - Tutors can adjust their rates with full control
 - Complete documentation for all systems
+- All TypeScript build errors resolved
+- Successfully deployed to Netlify

 ### 📋 Next Phase: AI Tools Integration